TheCowboyAI/nixos-yubikey/nixosImage.md

-  Create NixOS images suitable for initializing YubiKeys.
+# Create NixOS images suitable for securely initializing YubiKeys.

-  This repository builds a bootable NixOS image that includes all of the software you need to initialize a YubiKey, and to configure it for use with GnuPG, SSH, PIV Smartcard, TOTP, TLS, Root CA, x.509 for use with Authentication, Signing and Encryption.
+This repository builds a bootable NixOS image that includes all of the software you need to initialize a YubiKey, and to configure it for use with GnuPG, SSH, PIV Smartcard, TOTP, TLS, Root CA, x.509 to Authenticate, Sign and Encrypt.

-  It is important to note:
+**It is important to note**:
-  - This is not ready for an initial release, we are still fixing some things in the scripts.
+- ***This is not ready for an initial release, we are still fixing some things in the scripts.
+This message will disappear when it's ready.***
 - This is not installing anything.
 - It runs from the sd.
+- All Commands live in the Nix Store (and are immutable)
 - It leaves nothing behind on the machine used.

 We follow recommended security practices by disabling network interfaces and running the configuration environment from an immutable ISO (nix/store is read-only).
 The only way to write state to persistent storage is by explicit user action.

-  This really all depends on how paranoid you want to be.
+Extending the hardening really depends on how paranoid you want to be.

 Here is the workflow:

 Create an ISO image for Initializing a Yubikey.
 You can get very creative here, but just know this runs on an air-gapped machine the whole time you are configuring the Yubikeys, so intrusion is very unlikely.

 This ISO image is minimal and pulled ONLY from trusted repositories.

-  The image has zero ability to either write to the disk (it's mounted read-only except the home folder), nor connect to anything, i.e. ssh, dns, etc. they are all disabled or removed.
+The image has zero ability to either write to the boot/system disk (it's mounted read-only except the home folder), nor connect to anything, i.e. ssh, dns, etc. they are all disabled or removed.

 Once you disconnect the Yubikeys, They are immutable and have a set of Private Keys that CANNOT be exported.

 This also means that if you lose these keys, you are losing everything these keys produce or unlock.
+We suggest logging the session and use it as a securely encrypted backup.

 We ALWAYS make a pair (or more) of keys.

 One for usage, one for a backup.

 Make more backups if you choose, they all have to be made at the same time.
 This can get tedious when you have several keys to configure.

 There is NO OPTION to "clone" a Yubikey, it would be pretty useless if you could.

 So in essence, this becomes a physical access device that should be treated like the unique thing it is.

 Put one in a safe location that is fireproof, use the other daily.

 We actually recommend 3 at a minimum, plus using the sd as a backup for all the pins and keys.

 There are all kinds of gymnastics we can do here...
 Just remember, that if you lose them all, you lose everything they unlock.

 Our minimal recommendations, which are actually quite high:

 - build the ISO from a trusted machine
 - use a NEW usb device and copy the ISO to it.